JotamSleonardo/Pokedex/README.md

 # Pokedex
-A demo project showcasing the set-up of SwiftUI.
+A demo project showcasing the set-up of SwiftUI with clean architecture.